wombelix/dominik-wombacher-cc/content/posts/2024/suse-hack-week-2025-day-1_en.rst

 Based on the Bugzilla Ticket, the problem with the unsatisfied runtime dependency on cffi is solved for `openSUSE:infrastructure:pagure <https://build.opensuse.org/project/show/openSUSE:infrastructure:pagure>`_.
 And still pending for openSUSE Leap 15.6 / SLES 15 SP6 in general.
 But for know I only care about pagure on `code.opensuse.org <https://code.opensuse.org>`_.
+The OBS project had two broken packages that I fixed.
+Nothing else to do, Goal 2 completed.

 In preparation for Day 2, I updated my pagure dev system to the latest master branch version, including the Patch from my pending PR.
 This allows me to develop the actual pagure CI plugin